"The official Jared Bradshaw website"

 "It's a hit, It's a hit, standing up, the whole bit"

-This is one of the funniest versions of the long-running revue we've ever seen.
 Another thing that Forbidden Broadway has in its favor is its electric cast.
 Alessandrini and his behind-the-scenes colleagues have an extraordinary track record for hiring wildly talented people -- including such formidable talents as Brad Oscar, Bryan Batt, Felicia Finley, Christine Pedi, and Ron Bohmer -- but rarely are all four performers in the same show as gifted as the quartet who take the stage in the current edition.
 Jared Bradshaw is dead-on and hilarious as a lead-footed David Hyde Pierce.

 Barbara and Scott Seigel, Theatremania.com